hetu-project/HIPs/HIPS/hip-1.md

 ### 1. Proposal

 1. HIPs should be written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
-2. Fork the HIP repo, and modify the [Proposal template](https://raw.githubusercontent.com/hetu-project/HIPs/main/HIP_Proposal_Template.md) to create a proposal document with HIP type(e.g. HIP-a).
+2. Fork the HIP repo, and modify the [Proposal template](https://raw.githubusercontent.com/hetu-project/HIPs/main/HIP_Proposal_Template.md) to create a proposal document with HIP type(e.g. HIP-A).
 3. Create a Pull Request to the HIP repository, make sure the email displayed on the proposer's GitHub should be one of the authors of HIP proposal document.

 ### 2. Proposal Review
-1. The HIP review team will review the proposal,and discuss whether the type is appropriate.If the proposal is labeled as HIP-a, it need more committee members and scholars to discuss together and determine its appropriateness.
+1. The HIP review team will review most of the proposals,and discuss whether the type is appropriate.If the proposal is labeled as HIP-A, it need Hetu Core to discuss together and determine its appropriateness.
+If the proposal is labeled as HIP-B, HIP committee will determine its appropriateness.
-2. Then proposal will be assigned a unique number(e.g. HIP-a-2) and notify the proposer.
+2. Then proposal will be assigned a unique number(e.g. HIP-A-2) and notify the proposer.
 3. The proposer change the name of PR document to the assigned name and commit.
 4. The HIP committee mark the PR as a `draft` status.
 5. Unless specified otherwise,the day on which proposer change the name and commit will be considered the starting date of the project, and will be used to estimate delivery dates.